redlure/redlure-console/README.md

 redlure's distributed architecture allows for multiple campaigns to be run on different ports and/or servers, while results are aggregated in a single interface.
 This allows you to generate phishing templates, target lists, start/stop campaigns, change domains, change ports and generate LetsEncrypt certs on multiple workers all from one interface.

-redlure was released as a part of DEFCON 28 Demo Labs.
+redlure was released as a part of DEFCON 28 Demo Labs. ([Associated presentation/demo](https://www.youtube.com/watch?v=ZtCMnKHZJUM))
 ## redlure-console
 This is the main redlure repository.
 Use the [Wiki](https://github.com/redlure/redlure-console/wiki) to get started with the redlure-console or visit [Installation](https://github.com/redlure/redlure-console/wiki/Installation) for install instructions.